abonello/riddle-game-app/README.md

 I need a variable to track the Attempt of a particular riddle and change what is shown on the game page.

+First and Second attempt working.
+Display only.
+Will deal with checking the answer later.
+I will add the code for the third attempt.
+Finished code for third attempt layout including showing number of letters per word.

+Now I need to capture the input from the user and check the answer.
+Then decide if it is correct or wrong.
+If it is correct assign the points and move to the next riddle or end game if it is the last riddle.
+If it is wrong, move to the next attempt or move to next riddle if it is the last attempt or end game if it is the last attempt of the last riddle.